godwhoa/urban/README.md

 # A cli tool for urban dictionary

 ## Install
-Just get the binaries in bin dir.
+Pre-compiled binaries in bin dir.<br>
+If you have Go installed and `$GOPATH` set then:
+`go get -v github.com/godwhoa/urban`

 ## Usage
 ```